biniruu/boilerplate-common-sources/README.md

 <br>

-💁🏻 no need to use the following packages when you use TypeScript
+💁🏻 You don't need to use the following packages when using TypeScript

 - @babel/eslint-parser
 - @babel/preset-react